 Through our work, we have observed modest improvements to overall forest condition, but we know that reversing the legacy effect of too many deer is going to take a number of years.
 Possibly more important than changes at any one preserve is the fact that Cornell Botanic Gardens is now engaged with the hunting community on setting future deer management objectives and protecting the broader forested landscape.

 Also during this time, there has been a growing awareness of deer impacts within the general public.
 Through efforts of many people, but especially Tom Rawinski (U.S. Forest Service), Jim Sterba (author of Nature Wars and multiple OpEds) and Al Cambronne (author of Deerland), this issue is being brought to the forefront to encourage broader discussion.
-Recent research from Cornell, the Smithsonian and a host of other academic institutions is highlighting the impact of high deer populations and their impacts on forest health.
+Recent research from Cornell, the Smithsonian and a host of other academic institutions is highlighting the impact of high deer populations and their impacts on forest health and climate resiliency.
 Some forest ecologists have indicated that no more science is needed, only action.

 Over a half-century ago, the great Aldo Leopold warned about the future impacts of deer on our forested systems, but few heeded his warnings.
 Today, we are seeing the impacts he predicted and worse.
 There is a call-to-action for all land managers to better steward our lands so we can proudly pass these lands along to the next generation.
 A key aspect of this stewardship is active deer management.

-While there are ancillary benefits of opening our preserves to hunting, such as building better bridges to the hunting community, offering additional recreational opportunities, opening our preserves to more uses, etc., the main purpose is simply being better stewards to our lands and fulfilling an obligation to protect a wide breadth of species including trilliums, spring wildflowers, oak trees, wood thrushes, red back salamanders and a host of other species which we know are impacted by high deer browse.
+While there are ancillary benefits of opening our preserves to hunting and deer management, such as building better bridges to the hunting community, offering additional recreational opportunities, opening our preserves to more uses, etc., the main purpose is simply being better stewards to our lands and fulfilling an obligation to protect a wide breadth of species including trilliums, spring wildflowers, oak trees, wood thrushes, red back salamanders and a host of other species which we know are impacted by high deer browse.
 Deer overpopulation has the potential to limit forest regeneration to such an extent that the most basic ecosystem functions of a forest habitat may be threatened.
 Even where forests appear to be healthy at present, those forests will likely be negatively impacted by deer in the future unless those deer are actively managed.
 Being proactive in addressing this threat is an essential part of our stewardship program.

-As Cornell Botanic Gardens becomes more pro-active with deer management issues, we also look for understanding and open dialogue with the hunting community.
+As Cornell Botanic Gardens becomes more proactive with deer management issues, we also look for understanding and open dialogue with the hunting community.
 We know some segments of this community want to see more deer or at least do not want to see any decline in the current population.
 We also know some hunters who are the best birders, fantastic foresters, or otherwise knowledgeable naturalists.
 These people have known for a long time what we are only now starting to act upon.
 As we look for ways to increase hunter access on our lands and encourage access on other conservation lands, we look forward to working with hunters who appreciate the entire ecosystem.
 Hunting should be a time when people can get out into the woods to fully appreciate all the woods have to offer.